jonpas/myo-raw/README.rst

 Usage
 =====

-The `myo_raw` folder contains the library files to access EMG/IMU data.
+The `myo-raw` folder contains the library files to access EMG/IMU data.
 The Myo communication protocol is implemented in the MyoRaw class.

 Dongle device name